 We recognise that a significant number of children who are victims of CSE go missing from home, care and education at some point.
-Our school is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
+St Thomas More Primary School is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
 The designated safeguarding lead will lead on these issues and work with other agencies as appropriate.

-Child on child abuse (including sexualised behaviours)
+Child-on-child abuse (including sexualised behaviours)

-Child on child abuse can manifest itself in many ways.
+Child-on-child abuse can manifest itself in many ways.
 This may include bullying (including cyber bullying), physical abuse, harmful sexual behaviours, gender-related abuse, 'up-skirting', 'sexting' or initiation / hazing type violence and rituals.
 We do not tolerate harmful behaviour of any kind in school and will take swift action to intervene where this occurs, challenging inappropriate behaviours when they occur.
 We do not normalise abuse, and it is not tolerated in our setting.
 Our culture is very much one of kindness, compassion, hope, connection and belonging.
 This has been a key part of our Trauma perceptive training

-Any incidents of child on child abuse will be managed in the same way as any other child protection concern and we will follow the same procedures.
+Any incidents of child-on-child abuse will be managed in the same way as any other child protection concern, and we will follow the same procedures.
 We will seek advice and support from other agencies as necessary and ensure that appropriate agencies are involved when required.

-Our school recognises that some children may abuse other children and that this may happen in school, or outside of it.
+St Thomas More Primary School recognises that some children may abuse other children and that this may happen in school, or outside of it.
 We understand there are many factors which may lead a child to display abusive behaviours towards other children, and that these matters are sensitive and often complex.
-We recognise our school may be the only stable, secure and safe element in the lives of some children, particularly those who have experienced harm and trauma.
-We have a duty to safeguard all children and, whilst inappropriate behaviours will be challenged and addressed, it is in the context of providing appropriate support to all children in our school where harmful behaviour has occurred.
+We recognise St Thomas More Primary School may be the only stable, secure and safe element in the lives of some children, particularly those who have experienced harm and trauma.
+We have a duty to safeguard all children and, whilst inappropriate behaviours will be challenged and addressed, it is in the context of providing appropriate support to all children in St Thomas More Primary School where harmful behaviour has occurred.
 We will, at all times, take a balanced and proportionate approach to risky or harmful behaviour.

 We understand the barriers which may prevent a child from reporting abuse and work actively to remove these.
 We use lessons and assemblies to teach children about healthy, positive relationships, how to report concerns, and to help them understand, in an age-appropriate way, what abuse is.
 We aim to provide children with the language to report abuse and to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
 We will never make a child feel ashamed for reporting abuse, nor that they are creating a problem by doing so.
-We never assume, if abuse is not being reported, that it is not occurring in our school - we are vigilant to signs of abuse and promote a culture of safety and understanding.
+We never assume, if abuse is not being reported, that it is not occurring in St Thomas More Primary School - we are vigilant to signs of abuse and promote a culture of safety and understanding.

-See Safeguarding page on our website for policies linked to prevention of and response to child-on-child abuse - eg. Anti-bullying policy, Behaviour Policy]
+See Safeguarding page on our website for policies linked to prevention of and response to child-onchild abuse - eg. Anti-bullying policy, Behaviour Policy

-Children missing from education
+Children who are absent from education